Stop Failure

 Solution:

-Open the PID file of the workerman main process to view the main process PID, the PID file is by default located in the same directory as Workerman.
-Run the command ps aux | grep main-process-pid to check if the corresponding process is a Workerman process.
-If not, it may be due to a server restart, causing the PID saved by workerman to be an outdated PID that is currently being used by another process, resulting in a stop failure.
-In this case, simply delete the PID file.
+Open the PID file of the Workerman main process to check the main process PID; the PID file is usually in the parallel directory of Workerman.
+Run the command ps aux | grep main process pid to see if the corresponding process is a Workerman process.
+If not, the server may have been restarted, causing Workerman to save an expired PID, which is now being used by another process, leading to the stop failure.
+If this is the case, simply delete the PID file.